ozankose1992/React-TV/README.md

 There is an extensive documentation of this trading view library in https://github.com/RJPhillips01/charting_library/wiki (where the original charting_library resides).
 Please read it.
 The repository is private so If you don't have access already (You or Hakan should have access) please contact me.

+### Changes 28.01.2019
+Alican I saw you already made some of the changes listed here so you can ignore them.

+Following updates are done on the demo:

+- Most of the mapping logic is moved from getBars(in index.jsx) function to httpService functions.
+So those functions need update.
+- Compare symbol functionality is added and users now can search symbols when click "Compare" and navigate to "Add Symbol" page.(see httpService.jsx and searchSymbols in index.jsx)
+- Most of the redundant code are removed and comments are added for configurations.
+- onHistoryCallback logic is changed
+- Some global parameters are added (intraday_multipliers) and some are updated/renamed.
+- widgetOptions parameter is commented and updated (Some features enabled)
+- symbolStub in resolveSymbol functions is commented and updated (Some features are enabled, some features are disabled)

+If you will do the changes one by one (not by directly copying) I highly recommend you check the changes with git diff or some other tool.
+Otherwise you can always put copy the code and apply the required changes on your side (for dynamic symbols and container fitting)